If your pet is a Cat go here.

 2) Feed a monotonous, bland, low fat, easily digested diet.

-3) Feed your pet in frequent small meals throughout the day.
+3) Feed your dog in frequent smaller meals throughout the day.

-4) Encourage your pet to exercise.
+4) Encourage your dog to exercise.
 Dogs in good physical shape have better functioning digestive systems.
 Your pet’s pancreas is part of that system.

 5) If your pet has a history of high blood triglycerides levels, include a triglycerides level blood checkup every six months.